we-are-devNull/Recon/README.md

 Recon.sh

-This script will perform full enumerationg scanning of host
+This script will perform full enumeration scanning of host

 includes: